-In Eat this Book, Eugene Peterson teaches us to chew on a passage of scripture, digest it, and put it to use in practical ways.
+In Eat this Book, Eugene Peterson teaches us to chew on a passage of scripture, digest it, and then put it to use in practical ways.
 Our Christian fathers and mothers called this process Lectio Divina.
-In this passage, Zechariah, an Old Testament prophet … Continue reading
+In this passage, the Psalmist offers gratitude … Continue reading

 “Easter morning.
 A very simple, quiet Eucharist around the table in Madame Vanier’s dining room….A small group of friends happy to be together.
 We spoke together about the resurrection.
 Liz, who works with many anguished people, said, “We have to keep … Continue reading